 This is the first recipe on my blog!
-This is also my first time coming up with a recipe myself – which isn’t, of course, to say that I have invented the idea of curried rice, or that many similar recipes exist – but rather that I thought up this recipe myself after looking at what I had in my cupboard, instead of finding it online or in a book.
-It’s quick, simple, filling, delicious… and can so easily be adapted with different curry pastes or vegetables.
+I’m also proud to say that this was my first time dreaming up a recipe after looking at what I had in my cupboard and fridge.
+Of course, I’m sure many similar recipes exist, but I was quite proud of myself!
+It’s quick, simple, delicious and very filling… and can so easily be adapted with different curry pastes or vegetables.

 Serves: 1 hungry student (and very easy to scale up)